giantswarm/docs/src/content/guides/advanced-coredns-configuration/index.md

 ## Advanced configuration

-In case you need to have a finer granularity you can define custom server blocks with all configuration desired.
+In case you need to have a finer granularity you can define custom server blocks with all desired configuration.
 They will be parsed after the catch-all block in the Corefile.
 As an example, let's define a block for a `example.com` with some custom configuration:

 ```yaml
 data: